jastab/sta426_hs23_staebler_jann/README.md

 * `git push`
 * `git --version`

 Wow, it's even formatted like code – now that's exciting!

+### Quoting
+Let's quote a wikipedia intro on microarrays:
+> A microarray is a multiplex lab-on-a-chip.
+Its purpose is to simultaneously detect the expression of thousands of biological interactions.
+It is a two-dimensional array on a solid substrate—usually a glass slide or silicon thin-film cell—that assays (tests) large amounts of biological material using high-throughput screening miniaturized, multiplexed and parallel processing and detection methods.

 ### Pretty pictures make everything better